-Patient Focused:

-This type of interaction is designed specifically for the respiratory care student.
+Patient Focused: This type of interaction is designed specifically for the respiratory care student.
 The student is included in discussions and has the opportunity to ask questions.
-For example: group lectures; patient rounds; case presentations (either by the student to a another health professional, or vice versa); defense of Respiratory Care Plans; informal discussions regarding patient management; bronchoscopy assist; or the intubation rotation.
-(4 points/hour)
+For example: group lectures; patient rounds; case presentations (either by the student to another health professional, or vice versa); defense of Respiratory Care Plans; informal discussions regarding patient management; bronchoscopy assist; or the intubation rotation.

-Tutorial:

-This type of interaction is generally not designed just for the student's benefit, but the student can interact with other health professionals and ask questions as needed.
+Tutorial: This type of interaction is generally not designed just for the student's benefit, but the student can interact with other health professionals and ask questions as needed.
 For example: observation of surgeries or special procedures such as chest tube placement, thoracentesis, or intubation.
-(3 points/hour)

-Small Group:

-This is the type of interaction in which the student observes or participates, but in which there is no opportunity for the student to interact with other health care professionals or ask questions.
-For example: following along on patient rounds designed for another group; observation in surgery where discussion is not permitted or group lectures designed for a group other than students; or attending Chest Conference at Baptist Health in which the student does not interact with the presenter.
-(2 points/hour)
+Small Group: This is the type of interaction in which the student observes or participates, but in which there is no opportunity for the student to interact with other health care professionals or ask questions.
+For example: following along on patient rounds designed for another group; observation in surgery where discussion is not permitted, or group lectures designed for a group other than students; or attending Chest Conference at Baptist Health in which the student does not interact with the presenter.

-Large Group:

-Anything not included above will be considered in the large group category.
+Large Group: Anything not included above will be considered in the large group category.
 For example: students will receive 1 point for attending MD Perspectives.
-(1 point/hour)